mikaelpatel/Cosa/README.md

 9. ST7735R, 262K Color Single-Chip TFT Controller.
 10. PCD8544 48x84 pixels matrix LCD controller/driver.
 11. TSOP4838 IR Receiver Modules for Remote Control Systems.
+12. Virtual Wire (VWI) on RF315/433 modules.
-12. Slave device support for SPI, TWI and OWI.
+13. Slave device support for SPI, TWI and OWI.

 The reference documentation for each device driver hardware module may be found in the Cosa/references directory.